-Similarly anti-GMO initiatives and laws have been passed on other islands of Hawaii including one on Maui that bans all new “GMO crop” plantings and requires a registration of all the “GMO” virus resistant papaya – an industry that was saved from destruction by a virus pest by a biotech solution developed by a Hawaiian native who had become a professor at Cornell.
+Similarly, anti-GMO initiatives and laws have been passed on other islands of Hawaii, including one on Maui that bans all new “GMO crop” plantings.
+It also requires registration of all the “GMO” virus resistant papaya – an industry that was saved from destruction by a virus pest by a biotech solution developed by a Hawaiian native who had become a professor at Cornell.

 While many of these measures remain to be resolved in the courts, Hawaii has become a focal point of anti-GMO activism with substantial funding coming from the mainland.
 What little agriculture remains on the islands is under constant attack.

-These islands are almost completely dependent on food imports.
-But they have played an important role in the global food supply by providing a unique resource for winter seed nurseries – off-season plant breeding and seed production services organized to assist Northern Hemisphere breeders release new varieties of crops in the shortest amount of time possible.
-The Hawaiian Islands boast some of the best natural conditions for high yield and quality commercial seed production since there is low prevalence of insects and diseases and no hail or windstorms.
+These islands are almost entirely dependent on food imports.
+But they have played an essential role in the global food supply by providing a unique resource for winter seed nurseries – off-season plant breeding and seed production services organized to assist Northern Hemisphere breeders in releasing new varieties of crops in the shortest amount of time possible.
+The Hawaiian Islands boast some of the best natural conditions for high yield and quality commercial seed production since there is a low prevalence of insects and diseases and no hail or windstorms.
 That role may not be allowed to continue as the mostly non-agricultural societies there continue to be successfully frightened into opposition to biotechnology.